guardrailsio/full-stack-engineer-challenge/README.md

 ## Frontend Exercise

-The project should be made available in a the `dashboard` directory with meaningful commit messages.
-You should build it using ReactJS.
+The project should be made available in the `dashboard` directory with meaningful commit messages.
+Use TypeScript + ReactJS and [Semantic UI React](https://react.semantic-ui.com).

 Implement a simple dashboard that has three **separated** screens: